Andrettin/Wyrmsun/readme.txt

 * Quests
 - The Shinsplitter Clan no longer builds a smithy or lumber mill during the A Bargain is Struck scenario.
+- The Romans no longer build catapults in the Sack of Iuvavum quest.

 -----------------------------------------------------------------------
 - 1.0.6